pmayer/visit-tracker/README.md

 Meteor Visit Tracker - Log web app visits for homebrew analytics and conversion attribution

+Usage Notes:
+* Currently Visit Tracker creates Visits Collection could be modified to use with ElasticSearch or other DB's
+* Automatically filters out bots
+* When logging events such as an order, sign up, or whatever you consider a conversion also store the visit ID for later data mining / segmenting
+* Currently only setup to log the visitors first visit and then store the visit ID in LocalStorage .. could make the configurable going forward

 Track:
   * IP Address
   * Referer